Epsom and Ewell is recognised as one on the safest places in Surrey to live, work and study.

 Public Spaces Protection Orders

-The Epsom and Ewell Borough has two Public Space Protection Orders (PSPO).
+The Epsom and Ewell Borough has a single Public Space Protection Order (PSPO).

 CCTV